Summer in Bethlehem: Box office

-The film was commercial success and third highest grossing Malayalam film of the year 1998.
+The film was a commercial success and the second highest-grossing Malayalam film of the year 1998.

-Controversy
+Controversy over Tamil remake

-Producer of the film Siyad Koker accused Priyadarshan of remaking Summer in Bethlehem in Tamil without taking permission or purchasing the right.
-The Kerala Film Producers Association had banned the screening of all the films of Priyadarsan in the state at the time.
+The producer of the film Siyad Koker accused Priyadarshan of remaking Summer in Bethlehem in Tamil without taking permission or purchasing the right.
+The Kerala Film Producers Association had banned the screening of all the films of Priyadarshan in the state at the time.
 Kokker alleged that Priyadarshan's Tamil film Lesa Lesa is an uncredited remake of Summer in Bethlehem.
-Priyadarsan refuted by alleging that Summer in Bethlehem itself is an uncredited remake of American films Fiddler on the Roof and Come September.
-The matter was later settled, with Priyadarshan paying ₹ 8 Lakhs to Siyad and ₹ 3 Lakhs each to Ranjith and Sibi Malayil.
+Priyadarshan refuted by alleging that Summer in Bethlehem itself is an uncredited remake of American films Fiddler on the Roof and Come September.
+The matter was later settled, with Priyadarshan paying ₹8 lakhs to Siyad and ₹3 lakhs each to Ranjith and Sibi Malayil.

+Legacy

+The line of the song Maarivillin Gopurangal is inspired as a title of 2024 film.